Skip to main content

 • fatal close-code handling;

-• browser online/offline tracking;
+• browser online/offline and visible/resume recovery;

 • user-facing connection messages.